Nicolas-Herault/Fleur_Test/README.md

 ### Docker Setup

-First, we need to log to docker with `docker login` and then build and push our Docker image with:
+First, we need to build our Docker images and enable the use of local images with:
 ```
-docker build -t our-postgres .
+docker build postgres/ -t our-postgres
-docker tag our-postgres nicolasnanass/our-postgres
+docker build flask_app/ -t flask-api
-docker push nicolasnanass/our-postgres
+eval $(minikube -p minikube docker-env)
 ```